 - QA cycle (start of QA testing): 15th April 2019

 - Release date (once QA passed): 13th May 2019

 See our Releases page for information about past releases.
 After Moodle 2.0 we switched to time-based releases rather than feature-based releases (see our development process).
 Because of this, the details above on future releases are an indication of current priorities only, and are targeted to be released in the upcoming releases.
 Anything not ready by the next release date will generally be pushed to the following major release.

 General Data Protection Regulation (GDPR)

-The new EU data protection regulation comes into effect on 25 May 2018 and effectively all organisations in the EU, as well as those outside the EU that store data of EU citizens, will have to comply.
-Moodle is implementing changes that will assist these organisations to become GDPR compliant.
-These changes focus on functionality to:
+The EU data protection regulation came into effect on 25 May 2018 and all organisations in the EU, as well as those outside the EU that store data of EU citizens, have to comply.
+Moodle 3.5 introduced features that assist these organisations to become GDPR compliant.
+These features focus on functionality to:

 - Provide additional privacy information during user sign up, as well as more extensive recording and logging of user consents

 - Provide additional means for users to obtain a copy or their data, invoke their right to data erasure and keeping track of all types of data within Moodle in a data registry

 Further data privacy enhancements were developed for Moodle 3.6: